 Singh, Ashish (2016).
 'Caste, Gender and Interaction of Caste and Gender based Inequalities in Educational Expenditure of Indian Primary School Children: Changes across Time and Regions' Paper presented at the annual conference of the HDCA, Tokyo 2016.

-Gender, Inclusion and Exclusion, Inequality and Justice
+topics: Gender, Inclusion and Exclusion, Inequality and Justice